 Benefits of Matrix training include:

 - Increased Proprioceptive Awareness – Our bodies are filled with proprioceptors that provide us with valuable information such as changes in joint compression, tension, and velocity.
-3D Matrix training helps “wake-up” our proprioceptors, ensuring they are giving our bodies all the information we need to function our best.
+3D Matrix training helps “wake up” our proprioceptors, ensuring that they are giving our bodies all the information we need to function at our best.

 - Fun Factor – Since human movement is infinite, your training options are infinite.
 You can have a lot of fun going through the endless variations of movements that you can take your body through by using 3D Matrix training.

 Below are a few examples of how you can apply Matrix training principles to your program.

 Muscles move and function in 3D just like our bodies, making it important that we stretch them in 3D to ensure optimal performance.
 To execute 3D stretching you have to “drive” your body in all three planes of motion.
 For example, instead of holding a half kneeling hip flexor stretch for 30 seconds, you can “drive” your pelvis in all three planes to effectively lengthen your hip flexor.